iqbalabd/iqbalabd.github.io/content/Python and PyCons/diversification-is-the-future-psf-2020-en.md

 #### In finance

-Out of USD4.5MM of revenue for the PSF in 2019, over 80% of it came from PyCon.
+Out of USD4.5MM of revenue for the PSF in 2019, around 63% of it came from PyCon.
-USD1.9MM was the costs of having PyCon, which means that for every dollar spent on PyCon, the PSF gets back 1.80 dollars. [^fn03]
+USD1.9MM was the costs of having PyCon, which means that for every dollar spent on PyCon, the PSF gets back 1.50 dollars. [^fn03] [^fn05]

-Compare that to the other 20% of revenue from contributions, membership dues, and grants.
+Compare that to the 32% of revenue from sponsorship fees, contributions, membership dues, and grants.
-What costs were involved to generate these revenue?
+What costs were involved to generate these revenue? [^fn04]

 If these are recurring revenue through already established processes, costs per dollar only diminishes for every dollar we get.
 I believe the return per dollar invested into them are higher than what PyCon brings in.